Free Tax Preparation

 - After you have completed the process, we will have you save a copy of your tax return for your files.
 Also, we will ask you if you would like to fill out an optional survey to see what we can do better next year to assist you.

 International students and scholars who received income in the U.S. in 2018 must file taxes by April 15, 2019.
-If you are an International student or non-resident who needs to prepare their tax return, the International and Student Scholar Services Center offers a free Sprintax tax software access code to assist you in the filing of taxes.
-Codes will be available beginning February 11, 2019.
+If you are an International student or non-resident who needs to prepare ther tax return, the International and Student Scholar Services Center offers a free Sprintax tax software access code to assist you in the filing of taxes.
+Codes will be available in February of 2020.

 Note: Even if you did not receive income or scholarships, all students/scholars are required to file Form 8843.
 You do not need a Sprintax code for this form.
 To complete form 8843, complete parts I, and then II or III-whichever applies to you and then sign and date page 2.
 Then mail the form by April 15th to: Department of the Treasury, Internal Revenue Service Center, Austin, TX 73301-0215.